What we know about Trump's business in India

 Ivanka Trump's visit as the head of the U.S. delegation has also drawn attention to the family's business interests in India, which go back several years and can be seen in Trump-branded properties scattered around the country.

+"The Trump Organization is currently involved in five properties in India which are under various stages of development," a company spokesperson said in an email to CNNMoney.

-Trump has lent his name to at least five developments in four Indian cities, deals that were reportedly inked before he took office and transferred the Trump Organization's operations to his sons, Donald Trump Jr. and Eric Trump.
+The deals were reportedly inked before Trump took office and transferred the Trump Organization's operations to his sons, Donald Trump Jr. and Eric Trump.
+Ivanka Trump resigned from all positions with the Trump Organization in January.

 Mumbai